By Don Gutzmer – GBI Technical Advisor

 The pot life on the WEST SYSTEM technical data sheets refers to a confined mass of 100 grams of epoxy at 72°F. Pot life is always shorter than working time because epoxy contained in a pot kicks off faster than epoxy spread into a roller pan (thin film).
 Spreading out the epoxy extends working time.

 Select either the 206 Slow or 209 Extra Slow Hardener for best results in warm temperatures.

 To maximize working time (and minimize waste), mix a batch size that you can use within half of the pot life.
-With 206 Slow Hardener that would be 10-12 minutes and for 209 Extra Slow Hardener it would be 20-30 minutes at 72°F. This approach lets you continue using the same mixing pot, mixing stick and roller cover or glue brush.
-The 300 Mini Pumps meter approximately 1 fluid ounce per pump stroke so you can mix small batches quickly and accurately.
+With 206 Slow Hardener that would be 10-12 minutes and for 209 Extra Slow Hardener it would be 20-30 minutes at 72°F. This approach lets you continue using the same mixing pot, mixing stick, and roller cover or glue brush.
+The 300 Mini Pumps meter is approximately 1 fluid ounce per pump stroke so you can mix small batches quickly and accurately.

 After thoroughly mixing resin and hardener, pour the epoxy into roller pans or onto the substrate.
 This increases surface area so heat buildup (exotherm) can dissipate, slowing the epoxy’s reaction.

 To slow epoxy’s reaction in very warm temperatures, create a foam box that is glued together and sealed to hold your roller pan as shown in the picture.
 Fill the inside of the foam box with tap water that will act as a heat sink and increase epoxy’s working time.
 An ice cube or two can be added as long as you do not chill the epoxy too much.
 Chilling the epoxy too much can cause moisture in the air to condense on the epoxy.
 The moisture can cause the epoxy to cure at a faster rate, become cloudy and reduce its cured physical properties.